grasmash/drupal8to9-upgrade/README.md

 2. Re-scan the module once more in the Upgrade Status report.
 This time, it too moves down to the "Drupal 9 Compatible" fieldset!

 ### Upgrade Drupal core.
+Now that all of our modules are Drupal 9 compatible, the last step is to upgrade Drupal core.

 1. Open composer.json in the IDE.
    ![image](https://user-images.githubusercontent.com/539205/115598302-41f96180-a2a8-11eb-8896-bba917745afa.png)